Table of Contents

 Chief among these factors is, of course, the Energy Efficiency Ratio (EER).
 The EER is the ratio of your unit’s cooling capacity with its power consumption.
 The more efficient units usually score above 10, but anything within that range is likely to put in a good performance.
 While there are tons of different aircon types and models on the market, the EER is the first thing you need to look at if energy efficiency is a concern for you.

 The next trait that can often be a determinant of energy efficiency is whether your air conditioning unit is an inverter type or not.
 Inverter technology is a recent development in aircon technology, but has already become an integral part of the energy-saving journey.
-With an inverter, an air conditioner’s compressor speed can adapt to ambient temperatures, speeding up and slowing down according to the current temperature.
+With a DC inverter, an air conditioner’s compressor unit speed can adapt to ambient temperatures, speeding up and slowing down according to the current temperature.

 While inverter technology does mean that your unit consumes less power and saves more energy in the long run, it’s not always the right choice for every household.
 This new technology often comes at a price, and an inverter aircon price can be way above budget for the average Filipino household.